robOcity/song-play/README.md

 Have you ever wondered how to take raw log files and transform them into a relational database?
 In this repository, I will show you how using [pandas](https://pandas.pydata.org/), [Postgres](https://www.postgresql.org/) and [Python](https://www.python.org/).
 You will see how to read log files into a tabular panda's dataframe, use SQL to create a star-scheme to do aggregations and analytics and glued together with python.

 ## Scenario
-Here is the scenario posed for this project:

-> A startup called Sparkify wants to analyze the data they've been collecting on songs and user activity on their new music streaming app.
-The analytics team is particularly interested in understanding what songs users are listening to.
-Currently, they don't have an easy way to query their data, which resides in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.
+Sparkify -- a fictitious startup -- wants to analyze the data they've been collecting on songs and user activity on their new music streaming app.
+They are particularly interested in understanding what songs user's are listening to.
+Currently, their data, stored JSON logs files, is difficult to analyze.
+They want to create a database optimized to analyze which songs user's are playing.
+To perform this analysis they envision a database schema and extract-transform-load (ETL) pipeline.
->
-> They'd like a data engineer to create a PostgreSQL database with tables designed to optimize queries on song play analysis, and bring you on the project.
-Your role is to create a database schema and ETL pipeline for this analysis.
-You'll be able to test your database and ETL pipeline by running queries given to you by the analytics team from Sparkify and compare your results with their expected results.

 ## Analytic Needs

 What songs are subscriber's listening to?
 To answer this question I am going to restructure the Sparkify log files into a relational database for its analytical capabilities.
-Log files of subscriber activities are gathered using Sparkify's Online Transactional Processing System optimized for fast writes.
-To perform the analysis, I will use a star-schema to organize the database's tables.
+Log files of subscriber activities are gathered using Sparkify's Online Transactional Processing System that is optimized for fast writes.
+Think log files.
+Profiting from analysis of user data improves with increased volume, greater integrity and minimal redundancy.
+This is the realm of data warehouses, and ingesting transactional data requires the data that it be restructured.
+Star schemas help to normalize the data so that desired queries are simplified.
+Think of tables of data where each row has a unique identifier or primary key.
+This is know as the second-normal-form and tables of this kind are common in data warehouses.
+The idea of star schema is simple, one central fact table that is related to dimension tables by their primary keys.

+## Implementation

+## Files

 ## References